leahdill/ETL-production-discrepancy-analysis-Anonymous-Jackalope/README.md

 # ETL-Project-Anonymous-Jackalope

-In this project, our purpose was to find datasets to extract, load, and transform into universally usable datasets for further analysis.
+For this project, our purpose was to find datasets to extract, load, and transform into universally usable datasets for further analysis.
 The goal was to utilize processes that could be easily replicated and implemented by any future data scientists that may need to access the data.